 The forested campground in Castle Crags State Park has 76 standard campsites for RVs, trailers and tents along with 6 environmental campsites.
 Most campsites are arranged on loops on the north side of Interstate 5.
 A pedestrian underpass at I-5 allows access to the Sacramento River.

 A separate, smaller campground - Riverside Campground - is on the south side of I-5 and the river.
 It has 12 first come, first served campsites.
 A pedestrian suspension bridge provides access between Riverside Campground and the main features of the park.
-One campsite is designated for use by Pacific Crest Trail hikers.

 Reservations for the main campground are non-specific, which means that a particular campsite will be assigned upon your arrival.
 Highway noise and passing trains can be heard at both camping area.